University of Exeter, University of Istanbul, and the Turkish research council (Tübitak)

 Research group links

-My Ph.D. dissertation (The Paradoxical Subject, 2000) analyzed Judith Butler’s and Michel Foucault’s understandings of the subject from the perspective of Critical Theory.
-I have a longstanding interest in and teach feminist philosophy, with a focus on intersectionality, history and ethics.
+My Ph.D. dissertation analyzed Judith Butler’s and Michel Foucault’s understandings of the subject from a perspective of Critical Theory.
+I have a longstanding interest in and teach feminist philosophy, with a focus on intersectionality, epistemology and ethics.